LNG Canada: Environmental impact

 As for any energy mining, transportation, storage and export project of this magnitude, there are numerous potential impacts on the atmosphere, on land, and at sea, which have started to be debated both within Kitimat and British Columbia, as well as in Canada at large.
 The LNG project is set to be the largest point source of pollution in British Columbia, and, according to The Narwhal, the first phase of the project will emit four megatonnes of greenhouse gas (GHG) emissions annually, equivalent to putting 856,531 cars on the road.
 The additional pollution is expected to make it much more difficult for British Columbia to meet its legislated targets for greenhouse gas reduction.

-Through a combination of energy efficient natural gas turbines and renewable electricity from BC Hydro, the project is expected to emit less than half the GHG emissions of the average LNG facility currently in operation worldwide, and is being called "best in class."
-As reported by JWN Energy: "Canadian LNG operations will be well below the global emissions average of 0.26 to 0.35 tonnes of CO_{2} equivalent per tonne of LNG produced.
-LNG Canada, currently under construction at Kitimat, B.C., is being designed for 0.15 tonnes of CO_{2} equivalent per tonne per tonne of LNG."
+Through a combination of energy efficient natural gas turbines and renewable electricity from BC Hydro, the project is expected to emit less than half the GHG emissions of the average LNG facility currently in operation worldwide, and is being called "best in class".
+As reported by JWN Energy: "Canadian LNG operations will be well below the global emissions average of 0.26 to 0.35 tonnes of equivalent per tonne of LNG produced.
+LNG Canada, currently under construction at Kitimat, B.C., is being designed for 0.15 tonnes of equivalent per tonne per tonne of LNG."

 LNG Canada received its Environmental Assessment Certificate in June 2015 following three years of community consultation and studies.
 LNG Canada is required to monitor and report the local effects of its activities over the life of the project.